Tubbz-alt/neural-enhancer/README.md

 # SRGAN-tensorflow

+### NOTICE
+This is the source code for a web-app wrapper of the following wonderful work.
+All kudos go to them!

 ### Introduction
 This project is a tensorflow implementation of the impressive work  [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/pdf/1609.04802.pdf). <br />
 The result is obtained following to same setting from the v5 edition of the [paper on arxiv](https://arxiv.org/pdf/1609.04802.pdf).
 However, due to limited resources, I train my network on the [RAISE dataset](http://mmlab.science.unitn.it/RAISE/) which contains 8156 high resoution images captured by good cameras.
 As the results showed below, the performance is close to the result presented in the paper without using the imagenet training set. <br />